mabel-dev/opteryx.dev/docs/sql-reference/adv-time-travel.md

 # Time Travel

-The engine support temporality, the ability to view things as they were at a different point in time.
+Opteryx supports temporality, the ability to view things as they were at a different point in time.

-For datasets which are snapshots, this allows you to recall the data of that snapshop as at a data in the past.
+For datasets which are snapshots, this allows you to recall the data of that snapshop as at a point in the past.
 For datasets which are logs, this allows you to prune queries to just the dates which contain relevant data.

 !!!
 Note
     - Data must be Mabel partitioned or using a custom partition schema which supports data partitioning.